ironbar/prompt_recovery/docs/modeling/Iteration_02_prompt_engineering.md

 ## Goal

-Can we improve the baseline leaderboard score of 0.52 of Mixtral using prompt engineering.
+Can we improve the baseline leaderboard score of 0.52 of Mixtral using prompt engineering?

 We will have to implement some validation and test evaluations to be able to do prompt engineering.